jeju5/management/cs/aws/aws_developer.md

     * "deliver when available"
     * not retention period stuff.
     * Regular Short Poll returns immediately. (even if msg wanted is not queued)
-  * Managing large message
-    * make SQS talk to S3
-      * use "Amazon SQS Extended Client Library" (Java) -> make SQS talk to S3
+    * when your app takes longer time to generate msg and customer has to wait ->  use Long Poll
   * Visibility Timeout
+    * "keep after read"
     * read message keeping time (30sec ~ 12hrs)
+    * When you want to prevent msg being read more than once. -> use Visibility Timeout
     * SQS ChangeMessageVisibility (API)
-      * when message timeout period is unpredictable, consumer can extend visibility timeout using ChangeMessageVisibility API action on its own.
+      * when message processing time is unpredictable (on client side), consumer can extend visibility timeout using ChangeMessageVisibility API action on its own.

   * Retention Period
+    * "keep unread"
     * unread message keeping time (1min ~ 14days)
-  * There is a chance that message being read more than once.
-So use Visibility Timeout
+  * Managing large message
+    * make SQS talk to S3
+      * use "Amazon SQS Extended Client Library" (Java) -> make SQS talk to S3

 * You can encrypt message using KMS
 * When there is a need for debugging SQS msg -> use SQS DLQ(dead letter queue) to isolate debugging msg.